 Jones knew how to entertain from an early age.
 His overbearing, alcoholic father often forced him to sing and bought him his first guitar at the age of nine.
 Soon after, Jones began busking on the streets of east Texas.

 While still in his teens, Jones got a gig playing guitar on a radio show on Beaumont's KRIC radio station.
-One afternoon his greatest musical influence Hank Williams stopped by the studio to perform.
+One afternoon his most significant musical influence, Hank Williams, stopped by the studio to perform.
+Jones would go on to sing a duet with Hank Williams Jr, "I Don't Care If Tomorrow Never Comes."

 8. He cut rockabilly tracks under the pseudonym Thumper Jones